All proceedings concerned with academic dishonesty against a student are confidential to the extent permitted by applicable laws.

 - If any penalty beyond a warning is imposed, inform the student in writing using the official AEC form letter.
 Forward an electronic copy to the department chair, the CLAS associate dean, and the Advising Office staff liaison to the AEC.
 Use of this letter is critical, both to inform the student of his/her rights of appeal and for keeping record of ethics charges in order to identify repeat offenders within the college.

-- A student who has evidence suggesting that another student is guilty of academic dishonesty should inform the instructor of the course and/or the associate dean of CLAS in writing and in as much detail as possible.
+A student who has evidence suggesting that another student is guilty of academic dishonesty should inform the instructor of the course and/or the associate dean of CLAS in writing and in as much detail as possible.
 The associate dean will then forward this information to the AEC.
 The instructor will proceed as described in 1a. above.
-If the student bringing the charge is unsatisfied with the result of the instructor's actions, then s/he may request a hearing by the AEC by notifying the associate dean of CLAS.

-- A representative of the Dean of the College of Liberal Arts and Sciences may bring charges of academic dishonesty against a student when there is evidence that the student was guilty of academic dishonesty in more than one course and involving more than one instructor.
-The chair of the committee will be informed and will take the necessary steps to inform the parties involved and will initiate the hearing.
+A representative of the Dean of the College of Liberal Arts and Sciences may bring charges of academic dishonesty against a student.
+The chair of the AEC will be informed and will take the necessary steps to inform the parties involved and will initiate the hearing if necessary.

 II.
 The Academic Ethics Committee will convene a hearing when

 - an accused student denies the charge of academic dishonesty brought against her/him;